-From the gently curved arch of concrete and railings spanning the six lanes of moving metal, a shape which was clearly a head above a white shirt rose and then fell.
+From the gently curved arch of concrete and railings spanning the six lanes of fast-

-From the dashboard, as it carries us hurtling along the fast lane, the world appears
+From the dashboard, as it conveys us hurtling along the fast lane, the world appears

-as if through a gauze, a filter of dislocated reality; which is how Keith Hartman
+as if through a gauze, a filter of dislocated reality; we career along fixed ley

-felt he witnessed the event at first.
+the event that changed his life.
 The sight of a portly, grey-

 ‘Shit!
 Shit!
 Did you see that?’

-‘Fuck, he actually fell.
-He actually fucking fell off the bridge!’
+‘My god, he actually fucking fell.
+He actually fell right off the bridge!’

 ‘Who did?’
-Keith’s wife turned around in the passenger seat and, sure enough, she
+Keith’s girlfriend turned around in the passenger seat and, sure enough,

 ‘Didn’t you see it?
 He fell straight off that footbridge back there.
 Oh my god, oh how bloody awful.
 An old guy falling off a bridge!’